Andreilys/Andreilys.github.io/_posts/2022-09-29-dragons-breath.md

 what did I win?

-i still feel like I’m full of sin
+i still feel like i’m full of sin

 pin down my arm

 \-

-I no longer feel harm
+i no longer feel harm

 alarm in my head is silent